 By wearing a radiation detection badge, you can know the amount of radiation you or your employees are exposed to while working.
 Having your employees wear badges helps minimize potential fraudulent lawsuits, as many healthcare workers who get cancer direct it back to radiation exposure in the workplace.
 Radiation detection badges do not just give peace of mind to employees who work around radiation but also to their employers.
 By utilizing badges and monitoring radiation appropriately, the likelihood of illness due to radiation exposure is low.
 When radiation is within safe limits, employees will be less likely to develop complications due to their work.
 Therefore, they will be less likely to sue their employer for a hazardous workplace.
 Additionally, having employees wear radiation detection badges ensures the employer does their due diligence to keep their workers safe.Order your x-ray badges today!

 Radiation detection starts by recognizing that radioactivity is around us all the time.
 Unfortunately, our human senses cannot detect radiation without assistance.
 So, similar to carbon monoxide, we need something to alert us.
 Radiationsafety.com provides dosimeter and radiation detection badges that can be worn discreetly and can detect ionizing radiation.

 Basics of Radiation Safety

 Distance: Limit or minimize the proximity to the source of radiation.
 The closer the exposure, the more damage.
-The severity of damage due to radiation exposure exponentially decreases comparatively to the distance to the source.
-Even though earth is 93 million miles from the Sun, we still experience damage from solar radiation.
+The severity of injury due to radiation exposure exponentially decreases comparatively to the distance to the source.
+Even though the earth is 93 million miles from the Sun, we still experience damage from solar radiation.